wistefan/i4trust-poc-ai-service/docker/marketplace/README.md

 Recipes for running an instance of the Business API Ecosystem (BAE) as marketplace for provisioning of the AI Service.

 ## Instructions

 A docker compose file is provided for running a full setup of the BAE including the Keyrock IDP.

+### Configuration

+The Docker compose file uses fixed IPs for each container within the subnet `10.2.0.0`.
+Therefore make sure that no IPs are already being used in this subnet.

+The BAE requires private key and certificate files being registered with the EORI of the marketplace at the iSHARE Satellite.
+These are added as secrets within the docker compose file.
+Before running the BAE, provide the file locations of private key and certificate in the (./.env) file and enter the corresponding EORI in the environment variable `BAE_EORI` of the files (./envs/charging.env) and (./envs/proxy.env).

+### Deployment

 For deploying all components, simply run
 ```shell